SAFCSP-Team/cpp-introduction-guide/README.md

-# C++ Path
+# C++ Bootcamp

 ## Introduction
-In this path, you will understand the `C++` language and its concepts, we have divided these concepts into two parts.
+In this bootcamp, you will understand the `C++` language and its concepts, we have divided these concepts into two parts.
 **OOP and basics language** part, and related concepts of `C++` language or what we will call it later on the **extra topics** part.